A data-driven approach for topology correction in low voltage distribution networks with PVs: Case study

 \section{Case study}

-In this section, the feasibility and robustness of the proposed topology correction framework are validated using modified real-world LVDNs and SM data collected from customers in the Netherlands.
+To validate the proposed framework, this section conducts comprehensive evaluations across diverse Dutch grid scenarios.
+Unlike existing methods that often target isolated topology components, our approach provides an integrated solution for correcting switch states, user–feeder connections, and phase labels.
+Consequently, each step algorithm is benchmarked against representative machine learning techniques to demonstrate its feasibility and robustness.
+Furthermore, the following cases also evaluate the method's practical feasibility for DSO deployment under varying network scales and data distributions.

+The code used in this paper is available online~\footnote{https://github.com/distributionnetworksTUDelft/Data-driven-approach-for-topology-correction-in-LVDNs-}.
 The resolution of the dataset is 15 minutes, resulting in 96 data points per day.
 The base three-phase voltage level is 0.4 kV, and the loads of three-phase customers are non-uniformly distributed across Phases A, B, and C. The time thresholds $t_1$ and $t_2$ are set to 20 and 88.
-The voltage magnitude profiles are generated using a power flow model, being solved by using the Power Grid Model package\cite{PowerGridModel}.
+To ensure data privacy, SM datasets provided by the DSO are anonymized before analysis.
+The original customer identifiers and location information are removed, and the SM data are randomly assigned to end-users within the studied networks.
+Then, the voltage magnitude profiles are generated using a power flow model, being solved by using the Power Grid Model package \cite{PowerGridModel}.

-\subsection{Switch State Analysis}
+\subsection{Switch state analysis}

 The switch bar is connected to three and five transformers, respectively, with all transformers assumed to be connected to the same MV network, which introduces similar low-frequency variations in customer voltage profiles.
 Each feeder connects to 49 customers.
 Using the voltage datasets selected through the time-based strategy described in Section \ref{2.4}, the performance of three models is evaluated under varying numbers of available SMs at each feeder, including RF, Support Vector Machine (SVM), and Gaussian Naive Bayes (GNB).